 Implication: Spend more time writing issues than you think you need to.
 The issue is the spec.
 This is the design department problem at the individual practitioner level.

-7. Labels Route the Agent
+7. Labels route the agent

 I started with three labels.
 By the end, I had a taxonomy: focus: for domain, phase- for project stage, priority: for urgency.
 The labels were not just for organization.
 They gave the agent context about what kind of work this was.